 Although healing kinds of logic could provide a saner world, ultimately logic and thinking cannot reveal the unnamable mystery of Being.
 Various kinds of meditation, including Qigong, Taiji (Tai Chi), dancing and laughing meditation such as laughter yoga, and a general awareness of the unnamable mystery can help us transcend the limitations of the thinking mind (see also Mystic Quotes and Beyond Thinking, Writing, and Speaking - the Unnamable).

-My webpage Toward better health and more sanity in our lives and society presents a comprehensive discussion of many facets of health and sanity: physical, emotional, mental, and spiritual.
+My webpage Health and Sanity of Body, Speech and Mind presents a comprehensive discussion of many facets of health and sanity: physical, emotional, mental, and spiritual.

-In 2016 I published and keep updating an online book entitled Wholeness, Fragmentation, and the Unnamable: Holism, Materialism, and Mysticism - A Mandala.
+In 2016 I published an online book entitled Wholeness, Fragmentation, and the Unnamable: Holism, Materialism, and Mysticism - A Mandala.
 This book presents a synthesis of major insights I gained in my professional and personal life.

-My Core Message: An integral and nondual universal or Mandalic Worldview (based on a dynamic mandala) presents a more detailed overview of my interests and webpages on this site.
+My Core Message: An Integral Nondual Worldview (based on a dynamic mandala) presents a more detailed overview of my interests and webpages on this site.